reframe-hpc/reframe/docs/configure.rst

 When launched, ReFrame will pick the first matching configuration and load it.
 This process is performed as follows:
 ReFrame first tries to obtain the hostname from ``/etc/xthostname``, which provides the unqualified *machine name* in Cray systems.
-If this cannot be found the hostname will be obtained from the standard ``hostname`` command.
+If this cannot be found, the hostname will be obtained from the standard ``hostname`` command.
 Having retrieved the hostname, ReFrame goes through all the systems in its configuration and tries to match the hostname against any of the patterns defined in each system's ``hostnames`` property.
 The detection process stops at the first match found, and that system's configuration is selected.